mdb1710/vueportfolio/src/posts/#CodeComposer/on-the-down-low.md

-# Sunshine
+# On The Down Low

-## March 2, 2020
+## March 16, 2020

-March and the rain are still here....
+It's Quarantine Season not Cuffing Season....

-### Song: Sunshine
+### Song: On The Down Low

-### Artist: Coko
+### Artist: Brian McKnight

-### Album: Hot Coko
+### Album: Brian McKnight

-### Release Year: 1999
+### Release Year: 1993

-Yeah I'm not a fan of rain at all.
+I have cabin fever

-Rain can be peaceful but the gloomy weather can often take me out of my 'concentrated hustle' mode.
-The sun is supposed to break out today and like the sun I am going to break out with some new things for March.
+I'm an introvert who works remotely so social distancing is already somewhat of a thing with me but I still like being around people.
+Being 'confined' at home can make me restless and eventually unproductive so I have to find ways to move around when coding.

-Beside working on building my blogs I will also work more on my freelance project.
-I also started some convo for more work to help finish out the month.
-Hustling as a developer is hard but I am starting to find my footing.
+I still have online interviews this week so I'm still trying to get work despite the uncertainty of this economy.
+April and May look to be tough months for our country so I'm glad I've gotten ahead of this

-I will also be carving out time to work on building a blockchain app with Sia and Skynet.
-It's gonna be a very busy first week in March.
+Also I apologize for the mini break I took from blogging but I needed the headspace.
+I will try my best to keep up the post from now on.
+Be safe and have a great week

 ### What I'm Working On

 - Coding Challenge from potential employer
-- Freelance work
+- More Freelance work
-- ReactATL Meetup
+- Funding The Future Hackathon
-- Starting something on the Spoon App.
+- Studying for Google Interview

 ### What I Learning Right Now

-- Blockchain 101
+- Etherium Development
-- Angular 9
+- Tips for Typescript